TimeMachine1994/081925-SvelteTweb/Old Docs01/old docsdocs/01-data-models.md

 ---

-*This document covers the complete data model structure for TributeStream.
+*This document covers the complete data model structure for Tributestream.
 For API usage patterns, see [API Routes Reference](./02-api-routes.md).*